hashicorp/terraform-website/content/source/docs/extend/best-practices/depending-on-providers.html.md

 outlining your use case, and we'll work with you to find an appropriate way to interface with Terraform to meet your use case.

+~> **Note**: a notable exception to this is providers importing other providers in their test files.
+A better solution for that use case is in the works, but at the moment importing the providers is the best available solution.

 ## Exporting the Schema

 Some projects just care about the schema and resources a provider presents.
 As